alexandrustoica/pipeoop/README.md

 # pipeoop

 `pipeoop` is a real-time and batch data processing pipeline for an industrial spray painting gun machine.
+[Design Specs - WIP](https://github.com/alexandrustoica/pipeoop/wiki)

 ## How to contribute